 |15 - 20 Years||+6%|

 We all know that higher education equals a bigger salary, but how much more money can a degree add to your income?
-We broke down Agricultural Engineer salaries by education level in order to make a comparison.
+We broke down salaries by education level for the position Agricultural Engineer in order to make a comparison.

 You can't really expect any salary increases during the study period, assuming you already have a job.
 In most cases, a salary review is conducted once education is completed and the degree has been attained.